xiangjunn/tp/docs/DeveloperGuide.md

 Step 2.
 The user input `1 2` will be subjected to checks by `String#trim` to ensure that argument provided is not empty. `Parserutil#parseMarkIndexes` will check for invalid arguments and create a list of `Index` object(s).

 Step 3.
-A List of `Index` object is created based on the input arguments.
-   * From this example, the List of `Indexes` created will contain element two elements both of which are `Indexes` and contains the integer value `1` and `2` respectively.
+From this example, the List of `Indexes` created will contain two elements, both of which are `Indexes` and contain the integer value `1` and `2` respectively.

 Step 4.
 A new `CMarkCommand` object is returned to the `LogicManager`.